 Article 1.
 NAME OF CORPORATION

-The name of the corporation shall be "Swiss-Korean Business Council", called Council hereinafter.
+The name of the corporation shall be "Swiss-Korean Business Council" (the “Council”).

 Article 2.
 OBJECTIVES OF THE COUNCIL

-2.1 To provide an opportunity for its members in the Republic of Korea (Korea) to meet, discuss and promote their common interest in commercial, industrial and financial matters.
+2.1 To provide a platform to its members to meet, discuss and promote their business and share common concerns in commercial, industrial and financial matters;

-2.2 To represent in cases of common interest the Swiss-Korean business community in Korea vis-à-vis authorities and commercial, industrial and financial organizations in Korea and Switzerland.
+2.2 To assist and generally engage in activities beneficial to its members’ interests t vis-à-vis authorities and commercial, industrial and financial organizations in Korea and Switzerland;

-2.3 To promote, develop and expend trade, commerce and industry between Korea and Switzerland.
+2.3 To contribute to the promotion, development and expansion of trade, commerce and industry between Korean and Swiss companies;

-2.5 To provide its present and prospective members, e.g. Swiss companies interested in the Korean Market place and companies interested in the Swiss market place, with information on judicial, legal, financial and personal aspects.
+2.5 To provide Swiss companies interested in the Korean market and Korean companies interested in the Swiss market, with general information on economic, judicial, legal, financial and social aspects;

-2.7 To initiate and support project teams, which are deemed to be in the interest of the Council and/or the Swiss-Korean business community.
+2.7 To initiate and support projects, which are deemed to be in the interest of the Council and/or the Swiss-Korean business community; and

 2.8 To explore the possibilities of transforming the Council into a formal chamber of commerce and provide the necessary guidance.